 How ACA Can Help

 SEC staff noted that it expects to update its guidance from time to time, but did not offer when it would do so.
 Funds should continue to construct and develop its liquidity risk management program, and look to incorporate the current and future SEC staff guidance into the program’s buildout.
 ACA can assist funds, ETFs, advisers, and sub-advisers in understanding the intricacies and requirements of the rule.

-For more information, please contact Maureen Colligan at email@example.com or your regular ACA consultant.
+For more information, please contact Erik Olsen at firstname.lastname@example.org or your regular ACA consultant.

 1 See Investment Company Liquidity Risk Management Programs Frequently Asked Questions, SEC Division of Investment Management (January 10, 2018) (“FAQs”) at 7.A.